Creativity is Justice in Action

 wrestling_featured_image

-I’m not wearing a Lucha Libre mask, leaping high off the ropes to grapple a turkey (although that would be epic).
-I’m talking about being honest with myself about what I’m thankful for.
+I’m not wearing a Lucha Libre mask, leaping high off the ropes to grapple a turkey—although that would be epic.
+I’m actually talking about being honest with myself regarding what I’m thankful for.

 reparando_tee_01

-After the film ended, Tita called Shorty and I to come up in front.
-She hugged me, and while everyone was clapping, they presented a gift from the people of La Limonada: A T-shirt covered with signatures of people who live in La Limonada … People who were very thankful we made the film.
-I could not have been more wrong about … everything.
+After the film ended, Tita called Shorty and me to come up to the front.
+She hugged me, and while everyone was clapping, they presented a gift from the people of La Limonada: a T-shirt covered with signatures from the residents of La Limonada.
+These were people who were very thankful for the film we made.
+I realized I could not have been more wrong about many things.

 My perspective was renewed.

-Reparando brought me closer to many things in the list I made above – God, family, friends, education, and travel.
-On a personal level, it helped me understand my sons’ stories in a way that I could never grasp otherwise.
-On a broader level, Reparando has inspired countless resources given to mission that have blessed people with much more struggle than I could ever image – people who are very thankful.
+“Reparando” brought me closer to many important aspects of life—God, family, friends, education, and travel.
+On a personal level, it helped me understand my sons’ stories in a way I could never grasp otherwise.
+On a broader scale, “Reparando” has inspired countless resources that have supported missions, blessing people who struggle far more than I can imagine—people who are genuinely grateful.

 Encouragement